OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-12.md

 ## Matthew 12:8

-For the Son of Man is Lord of the Sabbath.”
+For the Son of Man holds authority over the Sabbath.”

 ---